 - The discovery call – an intro call to meet the client and discuss their needs, challenges, and determine whether they’re a good candidate for your product

 - The presentation call – the second call where a potential partnership is discussed.
 You may have a presentation prepared based on your first discussion about how you could help the client.

 - The closing call – the final call where you seal the deal by answering questions and gauging their interest.

 You will also be responsible for networking with existing clients in order to uncover new potential deals and partnerships.
-A lot of this is achievable simply by being a helpful and likable person, so don’t discount the small talk when it comes to relationship building.
+A lot of this is achievable simply by being helpful.

 After Sales support will sometimes fall on your shoulders depending on the company and stage.
 So things like using the product properly or conducting training in order to ensure your client is happy with your product or service is paramount.
 At a more mature organization, this role is normally handled my a customer success team.

 To summarize your day, you’ll mainly be focusing on: closing new accounts, growing existing accounts, eliminating competitive threats (other companies trying to take your clients), improving customer satisfaction by adding value.